 Lab Testing Options

 1. Breath Test

-This is by far the gold standard when it comes to SIBO lab testing because it is the most accurate and also determines if your SIBO is hydrogen or methane dominant.
+This is by far the gold standard when it comes to SIBO testing.
+It is the most accurate and it determines if the SIBO is hydrogen or methane dominant.
 However, it can be a bit cumbersome.

-You’ll need to fast for 12 hours, and breathe into a small balloon to measure your baseline levels of hydrogen and methane.
-Then you’ll ingest a precise amount of sugar (which feeds the bacteria) and repeat breath samples every 15 minutes for 3 or more hours to see if your levels of hydrogen or methane increase.
+You need to fast for 12 hours, and breathe into a small balloon to measure baseline levels of hydrogen and methane.
+Then you ingest a precise amount of sugar to feed the bacteria and repeat breath samples every 15 minutes for 3 or more hours to see if levels of hydrogen or methane increase.

-If your hydrogen levels are high then you likely have hydrogen-dominant SIBO, and vise versa.
+If your hydrogen levels are high then you likely have hydrogen-dominant SIBO.
 However, just because one gas is dominant doesn’t mean that only one type of gas is present.
 You can have both types of gas present, one is just more prevalent.